WEST PENNINE WAY

 PlayPause

-AUTUMN GUIDED WALKS
+WINTER GUIDED WALKS

-Click Autumn Walks for the program.
+Click Winter Walks for the program.

 All are welcome, no membership is required, come regularly or just occasionally on these free guided walks.
 You are advised to wear appropriate clothing and hiking boots.